Year End Donation Receipts & Statements: Everything you Need to Know

-So, January has rolled around.
+So, the end of the year has rolled around.
 You just finished tackling your year end appeal, and now it’s time to get busy generating year end receipts and statements.
 Don’t stress out, here’s everything you need to know:

 Year End Statements